 The distribution area of Cantherhines dumerilii is large.
 They occur from the East African coast to French Polynesia and up towards Japan and Hawaii.
 On the other side of the Pacific Ocean, they occur along the coast of Mexico and Colombia.

 Cantherhines dumerilii can be found up to a depth of 70 meters above the coral where it can hide in case of imminent danger.

-In the wild, Cantherhines dumerilii feeds on coral, algae, sponges, molluscs and sea urchins.
+In the wild, Cantherhines dumerilii feeds on coral, algae, sponges, mollusks, and sea urchins.

 Cantherhines dumerilii is a filefish that is a bit difficult to keep.
-2,000 litres is recommended as a minimum volume for a solitary fish.
+2,000 liters is recommended as a minimum volume for a solitary fish.